Intercity Transit

+Routes and services

+All of Intercity Transit's fixed route services were suspended on April 13, 2020, and replaced temporarily by an on-demand system with advance reservations limited to only passengers with "essential business" as part of the local response to the pandemic.
+Limited fixed route service resumed in June alongside the advance reservation system but ridership remained 70 percent below its 2019 levels.
+Intercounty service to Lakewood resumed in June 2021.

+Intercity Transit previously maintained a free shuttle route called Dash, which provided service between the Capitol Campus and downtown Olympia via Capitol Way.
+Dash ran every fifteen minutes on weekdays, every ten minutes on weekends, and was close to several public parking lots.
+However, this service was retired during the COVID-19 pandemic.

 Fleet

 Intercity Transit operates 77 coaches, 33 Dial-A-Lift vans, and 221 vanpool vans.
 Intercity Transit purchased six new hybrid electric buses in 2010, and nine new hybrid electric buses in 2014.
 Intercity Transit is one of the first transportation systems in the country to use an all-biodiesel fleet.

 All of Intercity Transit's coaches are Gillig Low Floor buses.
 They are equipped with wheelchair accessibility, kneeling doors, automatic stop announcements, and surveillance cameras.